longvietchu/MineSweeper/README.md

 ## Usage

-1. **Start the Game**: The game will prompt you to enter the grid size (e.g., 4 for a 4x4 grid) and the number of mines.
+1. **Start the game**: The game will prompt you to enter the grid size (e.g., 4 for a 4x4 grid) and the number of mines.
 2. **Gameplay**:
    - Enter the square you want to reveal in the format `A1`.
    - The game will show the number of adjacent mines for each revealed square.